Buy Now

 =IF(ISBLANK(cell), value_if_true, value_if_false)

-Use ISBLANK to flag missing data in a dataset.
-For example, if a row must have an email address:
+Use it to flag missing data.
+If every row must carry an email address:

 Formula: =IF(ISBLANK(C2), "Missing Email", "OK")